 The main aim of our research is to contribute to the evidence base in our field leading to improvements of mental health care locally in East London and world-wide.
 Thus our research has to be of high quality and recognized on an international level.
 We are proud to that we have been a centre of excellence for mental health research for many years.

 The Trust’s Research Strategy is overseen by the Research Strategy Committee.

-Three successful units spearhead research at East London NHS Foundation Trust:
+Four successful groups spearhead research at East London NHS Foundation Trust:

-Social and Community Psychiatry, led by Prof. Stefan Priebe.
+Social and Community Psychiatry, led by Prof. Stefan Priebe and

-Since 2007, these units have been awarded more than £15m competitive research funding from the Department of Health, European Union, Medical Research Council, National Institute for Health Research, and the Wellcome Trust.
+Since 2007, these groups have been awarded more than £15m competitive research funding from the Department of Health, European Union, Medical Research Council, National Institute for Health Research, and the Wellcome Trust.

 The Trust supports a wide range of research activities.
 Most activities are conducted in collaboration with the academic partners at - Barts and the London School of Medicine & Dentistry, Queen Mary, University of London, and City University London.